iendicott/Home-Assistant/SunSynk Local Control/README.md

 You will need to replace add **!secret** into your Home Assistant config for the code to work.

+## Changing the invert settings

+You will need to adjust your inverter to match the photo.
+Your inverter will need to be rebooted as it will drop into error mode.
+Once done your inverter will be back to normal.

 ![Inverter Settings](<Inverter Settings.png>)

 ## Connection